rabbitmq/cluster-operator/INSTALL.md

 kubectl apply -f manifests/namespace.yaml
 ```

 In your cluster, create a Kubernetes secret that authorises access to private images, in the `pivotal-rabbitmq-system` namespace that we just created.
-Repeat this task for the `pivotal-rabbitmq-servicebroker-system` namespace.
 Instructions and more details [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)

 ### Configure Image Repository